Participer au site avec un Tip

 T-test for means of two independent samples from descriptive statistics.

-This is a two-sided test for the null hypothesis that two independent
+This is a test for the null hypothesis that two independent

 samples have identical average (expected) values.